timschott/timschott.github.io/projects/sbotus.md

 I leave you with a sentiment familiar to those who grew up in the COINTELPRO days ...

-My next effort is to use the conditional generation script to create a call-and-response output with my all-justics model.
+My next effort is to use the conditional generation script to create a call-and-response output with my all-justices model.